sonic41592/ImgAlign/README.md

 ***All options are now fully functional:***

 -s SCALE, --scale SCALE:                  Positive integer value.
 How many times bigger you want the HR resolution to be from the LR
                                           resolution.

 -m MODE, --mode MODE:                     Options: 0 or 1.
 Mode 0 manipulates the HR images while remaining true to the LR images aside
                                           from cropping.
 Mode 1 manipulates the LR images and remains true to the HR images aside from cropping.

 -c, --autocrop:                           Disabled by default.
 If enabled, this auto crops black boarders around HR and LR images.

 -t THRESHOLD, --threshold THRESHOLD:      Integer 0-255, default 15.
 Luminance threshold for autocropping.
 Higher values cause more
                                           agressive cropping.
 Only works when autocrop is enabled.

 -r, --rotate:                             Disabled by default.
 If enabled, this allows rotations when aligning images.

 -g HR, --hr HR:                           HR File or folder directory.
 No need to use if they are in HR folder in current working
                                           directory.

 -l LR, --lr LR:                           LR File or folder directory.
 No need to use if they are in LR folder in current working
                                           directory.

--o, --overlay:                             Disabled by default.
+-o, --overlay:                            Enabled by default.
 After saving aligned images, this option will create a separate 50:50
                                           merge of the aligned images in the Overlay folder.
 Useful for quickly checking through image sets for poorly aligned outputs

 -f, --full:                               Disabled by default.
-If enabled, this allows full homography mapping of the image, correcting rotations, translations, and warping.
+If enabled, this allows full homography mapping of the image, correcting rotations, translations, and
+                                          warping.

+-e, --score:                              Disabled by default.
+Calculate an alignment score for each processed pair of images

+-w, --warp:                               Disabled by default.
+Match images using Thin Plate Splines, allowing full image warping

+-n, --threads:                            Default 1.
+Number of threads to use for automatic matching.
+Large images require a lot of RAM, so start small to test
+                                          first.

+-u, --manual:                             Disabled by default.
+Manual mode.
+If enabled, this opens windows for working pairs of images to be aligned.
+Double click
+                                          pairs of matching points on each image in sequence, and close the windows when finished.

+                                          Manual Keys:
+                                          Double click left: Select point.
+                                          Click and Drag left: Pan image.
+                                          Scroll Wheel: Zoom in and out.
+                                          Double Click right: Reset image view.
+                                          u: Undo last point selection.
+                                          w: Close both windows to progress.
+                                          p: Preview alignment.
+Overlays images using current alignment points.

+If using python, matplotlib 3.5.1 works best, every other version causes one of the window's cursor to change after previewing an image

 # Example Images